kocpeel/FinalSteamGames/react-steam-search/README.md

 - amount of current players
 - description
 - button that lets you add a game to favorites

+# How to run it

+cd react-steam-search
+npm run dev
+ctrl + click the link

 # React + Vite